3obby/ai/app/usergroupchatcontext/llm_copilot_overview_and_todo.md

 ## Overview

 GroupChatContext provides a minimalist, mobile-first group chat interface where users can communicate with one or more AI bots through both text and voice.
 The system ensures a seamless transition from text chat to voice chat at any time.
-When a user presses the “voice mode” button, the latest and most capable realtime OpenAI voice model is automatically selected, preserving full context from the ongoing text-based conversation.
+When a user presses the "voice mode" button, the latest and most capable realtime OpenAI voice model is automatically selected, preserving full context from the ongoing text-based conversation.
 While in voice mode, each exchange between the user and the bot is transcribed in real time and injected into the unified text output, maintaining a consistent history for both text and voice interactions.

 By default, only the final outputs from each bot are displayed.
 However, users can expand any bot message to reveal the complete signal chain, which includes:
 - Original user input (text or transcribed voice)